 Particularly if you’re a cook or a crafter, it can be all too easy to convince yourself that you need to keep any jars that come into your home – but be mindful of volumes.
 They are taking valuable space in your kitchen cupboards that could be used for other, more important things.

-If you have carrier bags from shops that have started to breed, it’s time to pass them on.
+If you have carrier bags from various shops, and they keep multiplying, it’s time to pass them on.
 We don’t need many of them but homes all around the world have hundreds of them kept forever and a day.
 It’s not hard to find people in local community groups and food banks that absolutely do need a steady supply of bags so pass them on and declutter your home at the same time.
 Win-win!

 What is it about herbs and spices?
 We can go through them every year and still find one with a date from 2007 on!
 Have a quick look through yours today and discard any that are out of date.
 Whilst they are most likely not harmful, they may have lost their potency.